-The Spring Lamb season underway and the sweet, tender and very delicious lamb is back in the shop.
-These delicate flavours from the early lamb are a real seasonal treat
+The Spring Lamb season is underway and this sweet, tender and very delicious lamb is back in the shop.
+The delicate flavours from early lamb are a real seasonal treat.

 About The Spring Lamb Season